diogoaurelio/schedoscopeWiki/Home.md

                "year" -> year.v.get,
                "month" -> month.v.get)))

-         comment("View of nodes with tags and geohash")
+         comment("View of nodes partitioned by year and month with tags and geohash")

          storedAs(Parquet())
       }